Bam4d/bam4d.github.io/src/posts/markdown/k-dimensional-connect-n-p2.md

 Clearly this is an easy game board to master against the random player!

+In this game board, against a random player, I think that the best strategy would be to build vertical lines and take advantage of the fact that the probability of a random input selection will be $1/70$.
+It would be interesting to analyse this and see if that is the strategy developed.

 #### Moving average of steps per game

 <div class="plots">
     <img src="./images/connect-4/60x70-4/deepq_vs_random_steps.png" />
 </div>

 The number of steps this reduces to here is about 7 steps.
 This is the absolute minimum number of steps in the game for trying to win 4 in a row.
-So how will this network perform when playing against itself?
+So how will this model perform when playing against itself?

 #### Moving average $P(wins)$ over last 100 turns p1 (Deep Q Network) vs p2 (Deep Q Network)